w3c/wai-aria-practices/README.md

 we could follow a very similar solution that we used for the aria-practices index page.

+The site works locally but is not being successfully deployed to netlify.
+I'm pretty sure it is a problem with the github submodules and/or the symlinks.

 The site is rendering but the links are all broken so we will need to figure out a process for making these links work.